Electrical Flows for Polylogarithmic Competitive Oblivious Routing: Proof of correctness

 The proof is an adaptation of the multiplicative weight update proof to our setting.
-Let $\xe{t}$ denote the value of $x_e$ in iteration $t$.
-Note that the value of each individual $x_e$ can increase and decrease during the algorithm, but we will show that $\XX{t} : =\sum_e x_e$ can only decrease.
-As $\XX{0} = m$, this implies an upper bound of $\ln m$ on $ \ln\xe{T}$ for every edge $e$, which, with suitable algebraic manipulations, can be shown to be a upper bound for $\Theta(T (\ls(e) -\alocal) /\rho ) = \Theta( \ln m \cdot ( \ls(e) -\alocal) / \alocal)$, where the latter inequality holds by the choice of the parameter $T$.
-Thus, this implies that $ \ls(e) = O(\alocal)$.
-We now give the proof in detail.
 The proof uses the following three lemmas.
 Due to their length we defer their proofs to Sections~\ref{sec:proofOracleReturn}, \ref{sec:proofWidthBound}, and \ref{sec:proofApxLoad} respectively.
 The first lemma shows that the \emph{($p_e$ weighted) average edge load} is $\compratio$. \begin{restatable}{lemma}{OracleReturn} For any probability distribution $p \in \Delta^m$, the oblivious routing $M_w$ corresponding to the electrical network with weights $w_e = \weight$ satisfies $\sum_e p_e \loadw(e) \le 2\alocal$. \end{restatable}

-We use the second lemma (after subtracting $\alocal$) to show that in each iteration of \ComputeRouting\, the true loads on each edge are $O(\sqrt{m})$ away from $\alocal$.
+We use the second lemma to show that in each iteration of \ComputeRouting\, the true loads on each edge are $O(\sqrt{m})$ away from $\alocal$.

 \begin{restatable}{lemma}{WidthBound} For any probability distribution $p \in \Delta^m$, the oblivious routing $M_w$ corresponding to the electrical network with weights $w_e = \weight$ satisfies $\loadw(e) \le \sqrt{2m}$ for every edge $e$. \end{restatable}